Welcome to Bath Abbey

 Message from our Rector

 Bath Abbey seeks to be a “House of Prayer for all nations”, praying with and for needy people locally and all around the world, regardless of their political, ethnic or religious affiliation.
-By day, we are hosting a dedicated prayer station for all who wish to join us in praying for peace, and for the dreadful war in Ukraine to end.
+By day, we are hosting a dedicated prayer station for all who wish to join us in praying for peace.

 The Revd Canon Guy Bridgewater